Dankongithub/esimaccess-python/README.md

 # Esimaccess Python Library

-Python SDK for the Esimaccess API
+Python SDK for the Esimaccess API, powered by httpx.

 ## Documentation